Apply for the WordPlay 2022 Games Writing Mentorship Program

-To help these participants get the best start possible, we’re enlisting some of Australia’s most experienced writers in games media to mentor the cohort and hone their voices.
+To help these participants get the best start possible, we’re enlisting some of Australia’s most experienced writers in digital games media to mentor the cohort and help them to develop their craft.

-Each Wordplay participant will benefit from one-on-one mentoring sessions, as well as group workshops aimed to share knowledge and teach practical skills related to professional games writing and reporting.
+Each WordPlay participant will benefit from one-on-one mentoring sessions, as well as group workshops with a focus on sharing knowledge and learning practical skills related to professional digital games writing and reporting.

-These will take place in the weeks surrounding and during Melbourne International Games Week 2022, beginning in September.
-All participants will receive payment of AUD $300 for their work.
+These activities will take place in the weeks leading up to and during Melbourne International Games Week 2022.
+All participants will receive payment of $300 (AUD) for their written work.

-In partnership with Melbourne International Games Week 2022 – which plays host to Games Connect Asia Pacific 2022, PAX Australia 2022, and a host of other events around the city of Melbourne – GamesHub is seeking to elevate new and diverse perspectives from aspiring Victorian writers who love games.

 Applications are open to residents of Victoria.

-Melbourne International Games Week and GamesHub especially encourage submissions from culturally diverse, gender diverse, and First Nations applicants.
+Submissions are encouraged from First Peoples, LGBTQ+ and culturally and linguistically diverse applicants.

-Additionally, one Wordplay participant slot will be reserved for an aspiring First Nations writer.
+Additionally, one placement will be reserved for an aspiring First Peoples writer.

 Please include in your application: